 Sign Up Bonus: also known as a welcome offer, sign-up offer, or welcome bonus.
 This is an incentive banks give you to join.
 Typically connected to a minimum spend.

 SSSS: Secondary Security Screening Selection... lucky you.
-This is a marking on your boarding pass that indicates you have been selected for an additional security screening.
+This is a marking on your boarding pass indicating you have been selected for additional security screening.

 Transfer Ratio: the increment of points you’ll transfer from your flexible earning currency over to an airline or hotel.
-Usually something like 1:1 or 2:1 - 1:1 means transfer 1,000 points and get 1,000 points while 2:1 means transfer 2,000 points and get 1,000 points.
+Something like 1:1 or 2:1 - 1:1 means transfer 1,000 points and get 1,000 points, while 2:1 means transfer 2,000 points and get 1,000 points.
 It’s important to understand these ratios to make sure you are not wasting your hard-earned points.

 Miles and Points Acronyms

-Sometimes it can feel like people in the miles and points world are speaking in a secret code language.
+Sometimes it can feel like people in the miles-and-points world are speaking in a secret code.
 You might hear something like “I booked a flight with FB on VS with UR points from my CSP and CIC after landing a SUB.
 Plus I booked with HH with an FNA, gosh I can’t wait for my amazing trip!!!”
 And go... wait, what...

 Airlines: